telerik/winforms-docs/richtexteditor/features/styles/styles.md

 Styles of type LinkedStyle change the values of the paragraph when there is no selection and apply both their Paragraph and Span properties.
 When there is selection, LinkedStyle changes only the Span properties of the selected text.

 ## Default Styles

 The default style for span and paragraph properties is __Normal__.
-It internally inherits the default style of the document located in
+It internally inherits the default style of the document located in __RadDocument.Style__
-          __RadDocument.Style__

 >note The document's default style is only for the current instance of the document and if you create a new document, those settings will not be copied.
-For this
-            purpose you can use the __DocumentInheritsDefaultStyleSettings__ property of __RadRichTextEditor__ .
+For this  purpose you can use the __DocumentInheritsDefaultStyleSettings__ property of __RadRichTextEditor__ .
 When set to true it will copy each property you set in __RadRichTextEditor.DefaultStyleSettings__ to newly created documents.
-You can find more information on setting default style setings on the document[here](5e6090d9-c3c0-46f5-8e6e-6db3519d47c1#Setting_Default_Style_Settings_on_the_Document)
+You can find more information on setting default style settings on the document[here]({%slug winforms/richtexteditor-/frequently-asked-questions%}))
 >

 The default style for table properties is __TableNormal__, which does not inherit any other styles.
-It has an inheritor -
-          __TableGrid__, which contains predefined borders and is the one applied when inserting a table from the UI of __RadRichTextEditor__.
+It has an inheritor - __TableGrid__, which contains predefined borders and is the one applied when inserting a table from the UI of __RadRichTextEditor__.

-All default styles as well as some other predefined styles can be applied using the members exposed by the __RadDocumentDefaultStyles__
+All default styles as well as some other predefined styles can be applied using the members exposed by the __RadDocumentDefaultStyles__ class.
-          class.
 The set of properties provided by the class are of type *string* and should be applied using the __StyleName__ property of the respective document element.

 For example the __TableGrid__ style can be applied to a table as follows:
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\Features\Styles.cs region=table}}
 {{source=..\SamplesVB\RichTextEditor\Features\Styles.vb region=table}}